Best Performance Winter Tires (2026): Top 7 Picks for Ice, Snow, Wet Roads, and Quiet Comfort

 - Extreme winter leader: Nokian Hakkapeliitta 10

-- Studded with better wet behavior: Pirelli Ice Zero 2
+- Studded with better road manners: Pirelli Ice Zero 2

 ⚠️ Common mistakes that reduce winter tire performance